Why Change Moratoriums Don't Work

 Instead, invest in the practices that actually improve stability: better testing, faster feedback loops, improved observability, and a culture that values both velocity and reliability.

 I’ve been through enough incident-driven moratoriums to know they feel like the right response in the moment.
-But if you want to build truly reliable systems, you need to resist the urge to freeze and instead focus on the fundamentals that actually prevent problems from occurring in the first place.
+But if you want to build truly reliable systems, you need to resist the urge to freeze and instead focus on the fundamentals that actually prevent such problems from occurring in the first place.